Project 240

 Summer 2005

-Something that many people may think about is the limited headroom in the 240sx.
-Those of us taller than 6’ run into problems.
-One thing I realized, with the stock seats, is that as the seat moves to the end of the rails, the seat is lower in the car.
+Something that many people may think about is the limited headroom in the 240SX.
+Those of us who are taller than 6' run into problems.
+I realized that the stock seats lower as they move to the back of the rails.
 Head room with a helmet is greatly improved!
-The only problem I had with this is that the steering wheel was a little too far away for my liking.
+The only drawback to moving the seat all the way back was that the steering wheel was too far away for my liking.
 My solution was to install a deep offset steering wheel.
-I picked out Nardi’s Deep Offset wheel and installed it using an S13 Nismo hub.
-Both Nismo and Nardi use a different bolt pattern from the Momo/Sparco type hubs.
+I picked out Nardi's Deep Offset wheel and installed it using an S13 Nismo hub.
+Both Nismo and Nardi use a different bolt patter from the Momo/Sparco type hubs.

-I was never very pleased with the install of my Energy Suspension rear sub frame bushings.
+I was never pleased with the install of my Energy Suspension rear sub frame bushings.
 They are taller than the OE bushings which prevent you from being able to properly tighten down the sub frame nuts.
-Beyond the Energy Suspension bushings, the only direct replacement available, other than buying a brand new sub-frame from Nissan, was to buy Nismo’s upgraded bushings.
-They are of a higher durometer rubber and will reduce sub-frame slop.
+Beyond the Energy Suspension bushings, the only direct replacement available, other than buying a brand new sub frame from Nissan, was to buy Nismo's upgraded bushings.
+They are of a higher durometer rubber and will reduce sub frame slop.
 For the money, I knew I could do better.

 Armed with a fresh junk yard sub frame I set out to overhaul the rear suspension.
 SPL offers aluminum replacement bushings.
 These bushings are the extreme in that there is no slop and no vibration dampening.
-As with the Nismo bushings, these are a full replacement.
+As with the Nismo Bushings, these are a full replacement.
 You can completely remove the old bushings.
-While I was doing this project, I also installed SPL’s aluminum differential bushings as well as White Line’s rear control arm poly urethane bushings.
+While I was doing this project, I also installed SPL's aluminum differential bushings as well as White Lines rear control arm bushings.

-The installation of the sub-frame, diff and control arm bushings was a long and drawn out process but worth more than I can possibly explain.
-I strongly believe that the best coil over kits, wheels and tires cannot improve the handling as much as replacing all of the bushings.
+The installation of the sub frame, diff and control arm bushings was a long and drawn out process but worth more than I can possibly explain.
+I strongly believe that the best coil over kits, wheels and tires would not improve the handling as much as replacing all of the bushings.
 Even with my soggy Fusion ZRi tires, handling was much tighter and definitely more confidence inspiring.

 Along with the bushings, I also reworked the e-brake cables in a configuration that worked.
-E-brake install
+Check out the E-brake install.

 Exhaust

-This was on of the last things I did to my 240SX before I sold it.
+This was one of the last upgrades that I did to my 240SX before I sold it.
 I installed a Blitz Realize TT exhaust.
-This is a 3” mandrel bent exhaust.
-Along with that, I installed a 3” test pipe.
-I was able to mate the 3” test pipe with the 2.5” header using a 2.5” exhaust gasket and didn’t encounter any leaks.
-Overall, the fitment of the exhaust was superb!
+This is a 3" mandrel bent exhaust.
+Along with that, I installed a 3" test pipe.
+I was able to properly mate a 3" test pipe with the 2.5" header using a 2.5" exhaust gasket.
+The overall fitment of the exhaust was excellent.

-I had gone with the 3” header back exhaust with turbo power in mind but the power gains I experienced with the header, test pipe and exhaust was amazing!
-High end power was remarkable greater!
+I had gone with the 3" header back exhaust with turbo power in mind but the power gains I had experience wit the header, test pipe and exhaust was amazing!
+High end power was remarkably greater!
 Hitting the speed limiter was very easy as compared to stock.
-No discernable losses in lower end torque.
+No discernable losses of power or torque.

 Final thought, 3” exhaust = good!

-Here are a few final pictures of my 240.
+Here are a few final pictures of my 240SX.

 I miss my 240…